 As you design your strategy, put each sub-process of your overall control problem into a separate chart within the strategy.
-On a SNAP PAC R-series controller, a maximum of 16 charts (plus one host task) can run at once.
+As noted above, on a SNAP Ultimate brain, you can have a maximum of eight charts (plus one host task) running at once.
+On a SNAP PAC R-series or SNAP-LCE controller, a maximum of 16 charts (plus one host task) can run at once.
 On a SNAP PAC S-series controller, 32 charts (plus one host task) can run at once.
 On a SoftPAC controller, 64 charts (plus one host task) can run at once.
-(For more information, see "Optimizing Throughput" on page 94.)
+(For more information, see "Optimizing Throughput" on page 98.)